golddranks/ganbare/README.md

 GANBARE_ENABLE_SOURCE_MAPS Whether it allows to see files in /src using HTTP.
 Defaults to true in debug builds and false in release builds.
 GANBARE_PARANOID Defaults to true.
 When on, HTTPS is required.
 Cookies are sent with "Secure" flag.
 Strictens the anti-CSRF measures.
 (Checks Origin & Referer of all mutating HTTP METHODS, and prevents even non-mutating requests to the HTTP API) Enforces ContentSecurityPolicy as an anti-XSS measure.
 GANBARE_CONTENT_SECURITY_POLICY Sets the contents of Content-Security-Policy header.
 Defaults to "default-src 'self'; style-src 'self' 'unsafe-inline' https://fonts.googleapis.com; font-src 'self' https://fonts.gstatic.com https://fonts.googleapis.com; script-src 'self' 'unsafe-inline' https://ajax.googleapis.com"
+GANBARE_FREEZE_STATIC_FILES Are static files considered truly static and thus never stale as cached?
+False in debug builds, true in release builds.

 # Deployment settings (ignore if running from Dockerfile)
 GANBARE_SERVER_BINDING defaults to localhost:8080.
 When running inside a container, change this to 0.0.0.0:8080 for the site to be accessible from host.